LLEDA -- Lifelong Self-Supervised Domain Adaptation: Introduction

+Our proposed LLEDA network attempts to solve the first issue by utilizing two distinct networks, DA network for rapid learning and the SSL network for gradual acquisition.
+LLEDA mimics the interplay between the neocortex and the hippocampus, where the hippocampal-inspired DA network functions as a rapid acquisition mechanism to adapt the distribution shift between the given data stream and the data from memory, and the neocortex-inspired SSL network works like a gradual learning mechanism to generalise the representations by gradually acquiring structured knowledge using self-supervised techniques enabling effective lifelong learning.
+LLEDA’s Latent memory replay facilitates communication between these two networks by reactivating the neural activity patterns representing previous experiences to stabilise new memories for long-term generalization and retention without interfering with the previously learned information.
+LLEDA attempts to address the second issue by querying the information from the neocortex to influence the training of the hippocampal-inspired network during training.

-The main contributions of our work are outlined below \begin{enumerate} \item We propose a novel lifelong learning framework based on the complementary learning systems theory that mimics the workings of the human brain for addressing lifelong domain adaptation with access to multiple sequential domains, all while not using any labels. \item We propose to overcome catastrophic forgetting by replaying hidden representations rather than raw pixels in the context of Lifelong Domain Adaptation, attempting to maximise generalisation between source and target domains with different distributions. \item Our proposed self-supervised based approach does not require access to either source or target labels, hence saving time and effort to annotate data and assisting with the labeling bias. \item Extensive empirical results demonstrate that our method performs competitively across several benchmarks, when compared against other approaches. \end{enumerate}
+Overall, our framework reduces catastrophic forgetting, while facilitating domain-agnostic knowledge transfer without accessing labeled data both from the source and target domains at any given time.
+To the best of our knowledge, this is an area of domain adaptation that has not yet been explored.
+In summary, our work makes the following contributions: \begin{enumerate} \item Inspired by the CLS theory, LLEDA mimics the interplay between the DA network which helps to rapidly adapt the distribution shifts between domains, and the SSL network that helps with the gradual acquisition of domain-agnostic general representations, and the latent representations replay technique helps to replay the past memory representations, instead of raw image pixels to overcome catastrophic forgetting. \item Our proposed self-supervised based approach does not require access to either source or target labels, hence saving time and effort to annotate data and assisting with the labeling bias. \item Extensive empirical results demonstrate that our method performs competitively across several benchmarks, when compared against other approaches. \end{enumerate}

+The rest of the paper is organized into several sections.
+Section-\ref{rw} offers an extensive literature review on Domain Adaptation (DA), Self-Supervised Learning (SSL), and Continual Learning (CL).
+In the section-\ref{method}, we present a detailed explanation of our LLEDA framework, which comprises three main components: Generalized Feature Learning, Domain-Specific Representation Learning, and Latent Replay.
+The section-\ref{exp} discusses the datasets used, training methodology, implementation details, and presents results, analysis, and ablation studies.
+Finally, section-\ref{con-fw} provides a summary of the paper's findings and outlines potential directions for future research.